mavilein/Mongo-Connector-Preview/README.md

 **Join Relations**

 These are the relations joining different collections.
-These are implemented in the newest version, but there are still some bugs around self relations (relations between models of the same type).
-Also the relational filters on Join Relations do not yet work (_some, _none, _every on Relationfields).
+Relational filters on Join Relations do not yet work (_some, _none, _every on Relationfields).
 In order to specify a join relation all rules about relation directives from the SQL connectors apply.
 Additionally the model side that is supposed to store the related ids inline has to be decorated with `@mongoRelation(field: "fieldNameInDB")`.
-There are still known bugs around self relations (relations between models of the same type) in this version that will be ironed out soon.

 ```graphql
 type Parent {